Converting a Series Land Rover to front wheel disc brakes

 are important, one can keep a backup set of pads and rotors on

-2010 and newer Heystee disc brake conversions have a new custom swivel housing and hub which allows the use of off the shelf Land Rover Defender disc brake components without an adaptor plate.
+2010 and newer Heystee disc brake conversions have a new custom swivel housing and hub which allows the use of off the shelf Land Rover Defender disc brake components without an adapter plate.
 When IVECO ceased production of the disc brakes for the Santana (Massif) Heystee Automotive set about developing a custom conversion that would make use of easily obtained Defender brake components.
 Fortunately this kit allows North Americans to source consumable brake components locally.

-"All parts mount onto the Series Land Rover axle without any modification or adaptors.
+"All parts mount onto the Series Land Rover axle without any modification or adapters.
 All threads, seals and gaskets are identical to the original Land Rover units.
 The original wheels fit without any spacer or modification.
 With this system all maintenance parts are Land Rover, no need to source brake pads, caliper parts of odd-ball vehicles or modify "alien" rotor discs.
 Just contact your local Land Rover parts dealer when you need replacement."
 Quote from Heystee Automotive Components web site.

 Castings for the Heystee Automotive front disc brake conversion.